t9uuar00/Saatiedot_python/README.md

 # Saatiedot_pyhton

 ​Gets live weather information by inputting any city into terminal.
+Temperature shows in Kelvins.